mdxng/gio/docs/design-decisions/design-decisions.md

 ### Decision

-Instead of opening a new page a warning pop up should be shown, which can be closed by clicken the close button.
+Instead of opening a new page a warning pop up should be shown, which can be closed by clicking the close button.
 This would make the warning look better.
 The Idea was Tien Minh Nguyen's.

 ### Regarded options